lammps/lammps/doc/src/compute_modify.rst

-The *dynamic/dof* or *dynamic* keyword determines whether the number of atoms :math:`N` in the compute group and their associated degrees of freedom (dof) are re-computed each time a temperature is computed.
+The *dynamic/dof* or *dynamic* keyword determines whether the number of atoms :math:`N` in the compute group and their associated degrees of freedom (DOF) are re-computed each time a temperature is computed.
 Only compute styles that calculate a temperature use this option.
-By default, :math:`N` and their dof are assumed to be constant.
+By default, :math:`N` and their DOF are assumed to be constant.
 If you are adding atoms or molecules to the system (see the :doc:`fix pour <fix_pour>`, :doc:`fix deposit <fix_deposit>`, and :doc:`fix gcmc <fix_gcmc>` commands) or expect atoms or molecules to be lost (e.g., due to exiting the simulation box